FadhilPM/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 * 2b.
 ArtHive detects that the Project Name is non-existent.
   * 2b1.
-ArtHive creates the Project with a paid attribute value of "False".
+ArtHive creates the Project with the following default statuses:
+    * Payment: 'Unpaid'
+    * Deadline: One day after the creation of the project in a 'dd MMM uuuu HHmm' format
+    * Progress: 'Incomplete'

     Use case resumes at step 3.

 * 2c.
+ArtHive detects that the Tag Name is non-existent.
+    * 2c1.
+ArtHive creates the Tag with the provided name.

+      Use case resumes at step 3.

+* 2d.
 ArtHive detects that the user input is invalid.
-  * 2c1.
+  * 2d1.
 ArtHive returns an error message.

     Use case resumes at step 2.